tungneet/clone/README.md

 # ChatGPT_Clone

-This is the code for "I Built a ChatGPT Clone of Myself!" by Siraj Raval on Youtube
+This is the code for "I Built a ChatGPT Clone of Sartaj"

 ## Overview